Rajasthan United FC

 Rajasthan United Football Club is an Indian professional football club based in Jaipur, Rajasthan.
 Founded in 2018 as JECRC CF, the academy team participated in inaugural edition of R-League A Division in 2019, and clinched the title.
 In 2020, JECRC CF was rebranded as Rajasthan United.
-The club is currently competing in the I-League, the second tier of Indian football league system.
+The club is currently competing in the Indian Football League, the second tier of Indian football league system.

 Rajasthan United won the 2021 I-League Qualifiers and thus became the first ever club from the state to qualify for the I-League.

 History

 Rajasthan United FC is the premier professional football club based in Jaipur.
 The club was founded in 2018 by an engineering student Kamal Singh Saroha, with his colleagues and friends as JECRC CF (Jaipur Engineering College and Research Centre), and re-branded as Rajasthan United in 2020, after the introduction of Rajat Mishra and Swapnil Dhaka as the co-founders.
 In its first year of inception, they managed to win the R-League A Division.
 In the second season, United came out as runners-up and earned a spot for the I-League qualifiers.

 In collaboration with Witty International School, they set up its residential football academy in Bhilwara.
 In 2021, United were crowned champions of the I-League Qualifiers, thus becoming the first club from Rajasthan to qualify for the I-League.
 In December, the club appointed Spanish manager Francesc Bonet as new head coach.

 Rajasthan United player (in red), in action against Aizawl on a matchday of I-League, at the Kishore Bharati Krirangan in March 2022.

 On 26 December 2021, they made their I-League debut against RoundGlass Punjab with only nine players, in which they were defeated by 2–0.
 United later roped in former La Liga player Mauro dos Santos of Argentina.
 The club reached championship stage of 2021–22 I-League and ended their campaign as sixth in league table.

 Rajasthan United began their 2022–23 season campaign at the 131st edition of Durand Cup on 20 August with a magnificent 3–2 win against Indian Super League side ATK Mohun Bagan.
 The club moved to the quarter-finals, defeating Indian Navy in the final group game, but was eliminated losing 3–1 to Hyderabad at the end.
 In November, the club reached final of Baji Rout Cup in Odisha, in which they clinched title defeating Churchill Brothers in penalty shootout.
 When the 2022–23 I-League began, the club again faced Churchill Brothers in their first match, and earned three points with 2–1 win.
 In December, the club participated in Dausa Gold Cup in Rajasthan, in which they finished as runners-up after 1–0 defeat to FC Kerala.
 In October 2024, the club roped in Uruguayan Walter Caprile as head coach.
-In the 2024–25 season, the club ended their league campaign with fifth place finish, securing 33 points.
+In the 2024–25 season, the club ended their league campaign with fifth-place finish, securing 33 points.